 Decide and make a plan based on your requirements.
-Do you want to include your favourite veggies and meats?
+Do you want to include your favorite veggies and meats?
 Is the meal plan on a particular budget?
 What are the things and ingredients you want to add and avoid?
 Do the chosen recipes include any food items that may trigger an allergy?
-So based on these question you may come to a conclusion about your meal plan.
+So based on these questions you may come to a conclusion about your meal plan.

 When you are trying meal prep for the first time, try with lunch or dinner, the tiring meals of the day that saves so much time.
 If the required veggies and meat are pre-cooked, chopped then the tossing and reheating will require 20 minutes.

 Don’t try to prep everything at the same time.
 Try to find your major time-consuming dish and try that one first.
 Go easy on meal prep as they may make you tired and stressed.

 Batch cooking will work if you want to just want to reheat and complete your meal within a few steps.
 Or otherwise, meal prep some basic and your favorite ingredients then you can mix and match them according to your weekday preference.

 - Make a written, ordered list of all the tasks you plan to accomplish during your meal prep session.
 List out what you need to cook, and look for ways to double up if possible(make something on the stove while something else is in the oven).
 I like to make my handwritten meal plan and recipe list with a cup of tea to enjoy the listing.